MS Dhoni: Outside cricket

 Dhoni holds an honorary rank of Lieutenant colonel in the Parachute Regiment of the Indian Territorial Army (106 Para TA battalion).
 The honorary rank was presented to him by the Indian Army in 2011 for his service to the nation as a cricketer.
 After completing five parachute training jumps from Indian Army aircraft in the Agra training camp, he became a qualified paratrooper in 2015.
 In August 2019, he completed a two-week stint with the Territorial Army in Jammu and Kashmir.
 While spending a day with the parachute regiment in Ranchi, Dhoni said that he wanted to become a soldier and not a cricketer, "Since childhood I wanted to join the Army.
 Seeing the soldiers, I thought that one day I'll be the same".

-Dhoni holds the post of vice-president in India Cements Ltd, the company owned by former BCCI president N. Srinivasan.
+Dhoni holds the post of vice-president in India Cements, the company owned by former BCCI president N. Srinivasan.
 Dhoni is a co-owner of Chennai-based football club Chennaiyin FC, a franchise of the Indian Super League.
 He also co-owns Ranchi-based hockey club Ranchi Rays, a franchise of the Hockey India League.
 In February 2016, Dhoni launched lifestyle brand SEVEN which he co-owns while also serving as its brand ambassador.
 In 2019, Dhoni invested in vehicle re-seller CARS24 and simultaneously became brand ambassador of the company.
 On 11 October 2022, Dhoni invested in Shaka Harry, a plant-based protein company.